-For the sightline velocity, we observed that the EW projections are more contrasted than their MW counterpart, see \ref{los vel maps}, thus leading to larger standard deviation.
-However, in both cases, the standard deviationis much lower than its simulated counterpart, as shown in the top panel of Fig. \ref{sigmas}.
-In addition, the mean velocity extracted within $R_\mathrm{2500}$, $R_\mathrm{500}$ or $R_\mathrm{vir}$ on these sightline velocities is centred on zero over the one hundred random projections for both methods.
-Then, the VSF computed from the EW projections have higher amplitude and slightly higher slope than the MW ones in the [100,600]~kpc range, as shown in Table \ref{tab:fit} and compared in Fig. \ref{app: VSF EW MW comp}, but the general trend remains the same.
+For the sightline velocity, we observed that the EW projections are more contrasted than their MW counterpart (see Fig. \ref{los vel maps}), thus leading to a larger standard deviation.
+However, in both cases, the standard deviation is much lower than its simulated counterpart, as shown in the top panel of Fig. \ref{sigmas}.
+In addition, the mean velocity extracted within $R_\mathrm{2500}$, $R_\mathrm{500,}$ or $R_\mathrm{vir}$ on these sightline velocities is centred on zero over the 100 random projections for both methods.
+The VSFs computed from the EW projections have a higher amplitude and slightly higher slope than the MW ones in the [100,600]~kpc range, as shown in Table \ref{tab:fit} and compared in Fig. \ref{app: VSF EW MW comp}, but the general trend remains the same.
 However, beyond 600~kpc, in the case of large projection effects induced by filaments such as in the $x$ projection, the smoother MW projection leads to a steeper VSF because the number of pairs with important velocity difference is larger than its more peaked EW counterpart. \\

-Then, for the sightline velocity dispersion (see Fig. \ref{los vel disp maps}), the EW projections are also more peaked, but the mean velocity dispersion is on average smaller than for MW projections (see bottom panel of Fig. \ref{sigmas}).
+For the sightline velocity dispersion (see Fig. \ref{los vel disp maps}), the EW projections are also more peaked, but the mean velocity dispersion is on average smaller than for MW projections (see bottom panel of Fig. \ref{sigmas}).
 It is inverted compared to the standard deviation of sightline velocity.
-It is due to the fact that EW sightline velocity is used to compute the EW sightline velocity dispersion (see second member of Eq. \ref{equ:sigma}).
+This is due to the fact that EW sightline velocity is used to compute the EW sightline velocity dispersion (see second member of Eq. \ref{equ:sigma}).
 Since it is more contrasted, it yields a higher squared sightline velocity than its MW equivalent, leading to smaller sightline velocity dispersion than with the MW method.
-We observe that the MW $\sigma_\mathrm{los}/\sigma_\mathrm{sim}$ ratio is the closest to one at each radius, leading to the most accurate non-thermal pressure fraction estimation when considering the mass-weighted, direct simulation outputs as the ground-truth.
+We observe that the MW $\sigma_\mathrm{los}/\sigma_\mathrm{sim}$ ratio is the closest to one at each radius, leading to the most accurate non-thermal pressure fraction estimation when considering the MW, direct simulation outputs as the ground-truth.
 Thus, in a simulation-oriented approach, like this work, the MW projections should be preferred to the EW ones to study the velocity field along sightlines, particularly when studying non-thermal pressure.
 However, it does not show that the MW method should be used instead of the EW method for mock observations. \\